polkadot-fellows/runtimes/README.md

 4. `rsync` chain spec/s and the file header to a benchmark machine

-5. Build `polkadot-sdk` with `--profile production --features runtime-benchmarks` on the benchmark machine
+5. Build `polkadot` binary from the latest release of `polkadot-sdk` with `--profile production --features runtime-benchmarks --bin polkadot` on the benchmark machine

 6. Create output directories for the weights on the benchmark machine